 WGC Dell Technologies Matchplay

-Moving on and the tour now heads to Austin, Texas for the first WGC event of the year in the form of the Dell Technologies Matchplay.
+So moving on in great spirits and the tour now heads to Austin, Texas for the WGC Dell Technologies Matchplay.

-As I am sure most readers will be aware since the changes made in 2015 we now have a ‘round robin’ format.
+As I am sure most readers will be aware since the changes made in 2015 the event takes a ‘round robin’ format.
 This entails sixteen groups of four where each player plays three matches over the first three days against the other members of the group.
 The winners in each group then qualify for the knockout stage played over the weekend.

-Austin Country club is in its sixth year as the host course.
+Austin Country club is in its seventh and final year as the host course.
 The course is a par 71 measuring at just over 7100 yards.

 The greens are TiffEagle Bermuda.